 Energetic, customer service focused volunteers are needed to staff the Front Desk at the House daily from 8:00 am – 4:00 p.m.
-These volunteers usually work one 3-4 hour shift per week.
+These volunteers usually work one 3-4 hour shift per week for a 6 month minimum commitment.
 Duties include: answering phones and guests’ questions, taking reservations, greeting guests, data entry and giving House tours.
 They also pitch in wherever they can: cleaning up a spill in the kitchen, tidying the common areas of the House, or sorting donations — whatever it takes to keep the House running smoothly.
+Please note an interview and training sessions are required.

 Do you enjoy working in the kitchen?
 Helping with meal preparation, cleaning, and organization?
 The Ronald McDonald House Maryland needs several active volunteers to serve as dinner hosts in order to keep our kitchen operating smoothly.
 Our kitchen is the heart of the House.
-With 36 families and countless volunteer groups utilizing the kitchen, it requires constant upkeep.
+With 55 families and countless volunteer groups utilizing the kitchen, it requires constant upkeep.
 We want to ensure the kitchen is a clean, inviting, and usable space for the families.
-Time Commitment: once a week from 5-7pm.
-Duties include: Assisting volunteer groups by greeting them upon arrival, orienting them to the kitchen, helping them find supplies, ensuring they receive House tour, etc. They will also need to keep the kitchen clean and organized by ensuring dishes are put away, leftover food is properly labeled, kitchen towels are washed, messes are cleaned up, refrigerators are organized, etc.
+Time Commitment: once a week from 5-7pm for a 6 month minimum commitment.
+Duties include: Assisting volunteer groups by greeting them upon arrival, orienting them to the kitchen, helping them find supplies, ensuring they receive House tour, etc. They will also need to keep the kitchen clean and organized by ensuring dishes are put away, leftover food is properly labeled, kitchen towels are washed, messes are cleaned up, refrigerators are organized, etc. Please note an interview and training sessions are required.

 Handy Helper Volunteers